abramadams/dao/README.md

 	order.hasMany( 'order_items' );
 	order.toStruct();// or order.toJSON();
 ```
 The "hasMany" function can also specify the primary key ( if other than `<table>_ID` ), and an alias for the property that is injected into the parent.
-So if you wanted to reference the `order_items` as, say, `orderItem` you could do this:
+So if you wanted to reference the `order_items` as say, `orderItem` you could do this:
 ```javascript
 	order.hasMany( table = 'order_items', property = 'orderItems' );
 	order.getOrderItems().toStruct();